 Internship provides students with an opportunity to gain hands-on experience in an applied setting as a complement to the course work offered in the degree programme.
 It also provides students with an opportunity to develop managerial competencies, including teamwork, effective communication, social interaction and professional networking, leadership and innovative thinking.

-Mr. D Jasingha Head of the Department Senior Lecturer dul@mgt.sab.ac.lk
+Dr. Vilasini De Silva Head of the Department Senior Lecturer Vilasini17@mgt.sab.ac.lk